 To shed a little light, I’ve collaborated with our finest holiday letting experts, all working on the front line of the Cornish holiday home market.
 From our marketing team, skilled in digital advertising to our property recruiters, expert at sharing market trends with home owners; I’m delighted to share our Top 5 Tips for Holiday Home Investors:

 Wishing you all the best with your investment!
-You can get in touch with our friendly team at Cornish Horizons to find out more by phone 01841 533331 or email email@example.com
+You can find out more by getting in touch with our team (they're all really friendly).
+Tel 01841 533331 / email email@example.com